 Warning: The special "type" attribute cannot be modified when using graphs that inherit from the Network class.
-This is because for biological networks, neurons make only one kind of synapse, which is determined by the nngt.NeuralGroup they belong to.
+This is because for biological networks, neurons make only one kind of synapse, which is determined by the nnqt.
+NeuralGroup they belong to.

-- syn_type (int or string) Type of the connection among 'excitatory' (also 1) or 'inhibitory' (also -1). - nodes (int, float or list, optional (default: None)) If nodes is an int, number of nodes of the required type that will be created in the graph (all connections from inhibitory nodes are inhibitory); if it is a float, ratio of syn_type nodes in the graph; if it is a list, ids of the syn_type nodes. - fraction (float, optional (default: None)) Fraction of the selected edges that will be set as syn_type (if nodes is not None, it is the fraction of the specified nodes' edges, otherwise it is the fraction of all edges in the graph).
+- edge_type (int, string, or array of ints) Type of the connection among 'excitatory' (also 1) or 'inhibitory' (also -1). - nodes (int, float or list, optional (default: None)) If nodes is an int, number of nodes of the required type that will be created in the graph (all connections from inhibitory nodes are inhibitory); if it is a float, ratio of edge_type nodes in the graph; if it is a list, ids of the edge_type nodes. - fraction (float, optional (default: None)) Fraction of the selected edges that will be set as edge_type (if nodes is not None, it is the fraction of the specified nodes' edges, otherwise it is the fraction of all edges in the graph).